-Lending Revenues
+Lending revenues

-Sprott Resource Lending, through SRLP, earns revenue in the form of management fees calculated as a percentage of the Lending Funds aggregate capital commitments used to fund investments that have not been fully realized and may earn carried interest calculated as a percentage of cumulative net realized profits.
+Both Sprott Resource Lending, through SRLP, and Sprott Streaming and Royalty, through SRSR earns revenue in the form of management fees, calculated as a percentage of the funds' aggregate capital commitments used to fund investments that have not been fully realized and may earn carried interest calculated as a percentage of cumulative net realized profits.

-With respect to co-investment in the Lending Funds and direct financing, Sprott Resource Lending earns revenue in the form of finance income.
-Also, on direct financing, SRLC earns other fees on its lending activities as well as realizing on the upside potential of bonus arrangements with resource borrowers which are generally tied to the revenue or the value of the common shares of the borrower.
+With respect to co-investment in the lending and streaming funds and direct financing, Sprott Resource Lending and Sprott Resource Streaming and Royalty earns revenue in the form of finance income.

+On direct financing, SRLC may earn other fees on its lending activities as well as realizing on the upside potential of bonus arrangements with resource borrowers which are generally tied to the revenue or the value of the common shares of the borrower.
 SRLC's revenues are subject to the return it is able to generate on its capital, its ability to reinvest funds as financings mature and are repaid, the nature and credit quality of its loan portfolio, including the quality of the collateral security and the overall resource and commodity markets.

-For the year ended December 31, 2019, SRLC's total revenue, through SRLP, was \$18.1 million compared to \$27.7 million for the fiscal year ended December 31, 2018.
+For the year ended December 31, 2020, Lending had total revenue of \$15.5 million compared to \$14.7 million for the fiscal year ended December 31, 2019.